 Grade 6 Competencies

-Reading Literature - Students will comprehend and draw conclusions about the author’s intent when reading a variety of increasingly complex print and non-print literary texts, citing textual evidence to support their analyses.
+Reading Literature - Students will comprehend and draw conclusions about the author’s intent when reading a variety of increasingly complex print and non-print literary texts, citing textual evidence to support their analyses, with a focus on text structure; theme; character development; plot elements; development of tone; and point of view.

-Reading Informational Text - Students will comprehend and draw conclusions about the author’s intent in a variety of increasingly complex print and non-print informational texts, citing textual evidence to support their analyses.
+Reading Informational- Students will comprehend and draw conclusions about a variety of increasingly complex print and non-print informational texts, citing textual evidence to support their analyses, with a focus on central idea; supporting details; author’s purpose and point of view; text organization; comparing/contrasting; and tracing arguments and claims.

-Speaking, Listening, and Language - Students will initiate and participate effectively in speaking-listening for a variety of purposes and audiences (e.g. informal discussions, formal presentations), responding respectfully to diverse perspectives and expressing ideas clearly and purposefully.
+Speaking, Listening, and Language Conventions - Students will initiate and participate effectively in speaking-listening for a variety of formal and informal purposes and audiences, responding respectfully to diverse perspectives and expressing ideas clearly and purposefully.
+Oral presentations will address audience/purpose using a variety of enhancements.
+Students will use grade-appropriate grammar/mechanics when speaking.

 Critical Inquiry & Analysis - Students will be able to explain and use a variety of historical sources, documents, maps, and visuals.